 Roe Deer Reproduction

 Early summer marks the start of the rutting season for roe deer, where bucks engage in fights over females.
-But, mating usually takes place in autumn.
+However, mating usually takes place in autumn.

 The female gestation period lasts up to 10 months, after which they give birth to an average of 2 fawns.
 They grow up fast, and female ones can start reproducing at six months old.